mangpo/greenthumb/documentation/advanced-usage.md

 <a name="multiple-opcodes"></a>
 ### Instruction with Multiple Opcodes
 So far, we assume that an instruction can contain only one opcode, but in some ISAs, this is not the case.
-An ARM instruction has upto 3 opcodes: a base opcode, a conditional suffix, and an optional shift opcode (e.g. `addeq r0, r0, r1, asr #1`).
+An ARM instruction has up to 3 opcodes: a base opcode, a conditional suffix, and an optional shift opcode (e.g. `addeq r0, r0, r1, asr #1`).
 GreenThumb allows developers to define instructions with multiple opcodes using the same `define-instruction-class`.
 Typically, when an instruction consists of one opcode, we define the instruction using:
 ```racket
 (init-machine-description 1)
 (define-instruction-class